IntersectMBO/plutus/plutus-metatheory/src/VerifiedCompilation.lagda.md

 import IO.Primitive as IO using (return;_>>=_)
-import VerifiedCompilation.UCaseOfCase as UCC import VerifiedCompilation.UForceDelay as UFD open import Data.Empty using (⊥)
-open import Scoped using (ScopeError;deBError) open import VerifiedCompilation.Equality using (DecEq)
+import VerifiedCompilation.UCaseOfCase as UCC import VerifiedCompilation.UForceDelay as UFD import VerifiedCompilation.UFloatDelay as UFlD import VerifiedCompilation.UCSE as UCSE open import Data.Empty using (⊥) open import Scoped using (ScopeError;deBError) open import VerifiedCompilation.Equality using (DecEq)